-However, that does not mean that the dental treatment was not necessary.
-Your dentist's advice is based on his or her professional opinion of your case.
-Your plan's guidelines are not based on your specific case.
-If your plan rejects a claim because a service was "not dentally necessary," you can follow the appeals process by working with your benefits manager and/or the plan's customer service department.
+However, that does not mean that dental treatment was not necessary.
+Your dentist’s advice is based on his or her professional opinion of your case.
+Your plan’s guidelines are not based on your specific case.
+If your plan rejects a claim because a service was “not dentally necessary,” you can follow the appeals process by working with your benefits manager and/or the plan’s customer service department.

 Least Expensive Alternative Treatment (LEAT)

 If a plan has a LEAT clause, it means that if there is more than one way to treat a condition, the plan will only pay for the least expensive treatment.
 This is one way that insurance companies keep their costs down.
 However, the least expensive alternative is not always the best option.
-You should consult with your dentist on the best treatment option for you.
+You should consult with your dentist about the best treatment option for you.